Pylons/pyramid/docs/glossary.rst

      define their principals differently.

    identity
-     An identity is an opaque identifier of the user associated with the current request.
+     An identity is an object identify the user associated with the current request.
+The identity can be any object, but should implement a ``__str__`` method for logging and debugging purposes.

    security policy
      A security policy in :app:`Pyramid` terms is a bit of code which has an